Adam McMullen

 Adam McMullen (June 12, 1872 – March 2, 1959) was an American Republican politician and was the 21st Governor of Nebraska.

+Early life

 McMullen was born in Wellsville, New York and as a young boy moved with his family to Wymore, Nebraska.
-He was a founding member of the Beta Tau chapter of Delta Tau Delta fraternity at the University of Nebraska-Lincoln in 1894.
+He was a founding member of the Beta Tau chapter of Delta Tau Delta fraternity at the University of Nebraska in 1894.
 He graduated from the University of Nebraska in 1896, and matriculated at George Washington University, where he earned a law degree in 1899.
 He was married to Cora Greenwood.

 Career

 Still in Washington, D. C. after his graduation in 1899, McMullen worked as a secretary for Nebraska Congressman Jesse Strode, then for Senator Charles Henry Dietrich.
 He returned to Wymore, Nebraska where he passed the state bar and entered into private practice.

 In 1904, McMullen was elected to the Nebraska House of Representatives; He was reelected to a second term in 1906.
 After this time, McMullen served as mayor of Wymore.

 In 1916, McMullen was elected to the Nebraska State Senate and served from 1917 to 1919.
 From 1916 to 1920, he was also a member of the Wymore School Board, serving as president during the last two years.
 He was elected Governor of Nebraska in 1924 and in 1926.
 During his tenure, the state deficit was erased by implementing a special tax, and the state highway program was improved.